pyglet/pyglet/doc/internal/virtualenv.rst

     python3 --version

 For the rest of the guide, use whichever gives you the correct python version on your system.
-Some linux distros may install python with version numbers such as `python3.7`, so you may need to set up an alias.
+Some linux distros may install python with version numbers such as
+|min_python_version_package_name|, so you may need to set up an alias.

 Next, we'll create a virtual environment.
 Choose the appropriate command for your system to create a virtual environment::